 History of the Program

 Trick-a-Trout Kid Fish supports the Texas Parks and Wildlife program, Neighborhood Fishin’ Reel Fun Close to Home, which is designed to get kids and families outside.
 Through this program, 18 selected ponds are stocked annually across the state for winter trout fishing.
 Frisco Commons has been one of the selected locations for the past 10 years, giving Frisco residents a taste of the great outdoors every February.

 This is an important program because it encourages families to recreate in a way they may not have considered before; fishing,” said Shannon Keleher, Director of Frisco Parks and Recreation.
 “At a national level we are facing the first group of five year-olds that are not expected to outlive their parents due to the obesity epidemic.
 It’s important to teach the community about, and allow opportunities for, all types of recreation.”

 Trick-A-Trout gives kids a chance to experience fishing for the first time or improve their skills in a fun – and well-stocked – outdoor setting.
 Keleher says,

 If you get hooked on fishing at this event, Frisco Parks and Recreation is offering a great follow up class in April.
-Learn to Fish will take place on April 21 from 8:45am-12:00pm, and will provide instruction on how to rig a fishing pole, cast a line, bait a hook, and more.
+Learn to Fish will take place on April 27 from 9:00 am – 12:00 pm, and will provide instruction on how to rig a fishing pole, cast a line, bait a hook, and more.
 The cost of the class is $10 per child and designed for ages 6-17.
 Frisco Parks and Rec uses the Texas Parks and Wildlife Department curriculum and a TPWD certified staff.

 At the conclusion of this year’s Trick-a-Trout event, please note that the Commons pond will be open to all ages and adults 17 years and older will be required to have a valid Texas fishing license.